dbzhang800/QtOfficeOpenXml/README.md

 Qt Office Open Xml is a library that can be used to read and write opc packages, such as .xlsx/.docx/.pptx files.
-It doesn't require Microsoft Office and can be used in any platform that Qt5 supported.
+It doesn't require Microsoft Office and can be used in any platform that **Qt 5.2** or newer supported.

 |Status | Namespace                  |   ....                                                                        |
 |-------|----------------------------|------------------------------------------------------------------------------ |